google/exposure-notifications-server/docs/getting-started/publishing-temporary-exposure-keys.md

 what their diagnosis status is.
 It is recommended that clients fill this spot in memory with random data in advance of TEK publish.

+The publish response may also include a `warnings` field.
+These are not errors, but may indicate a client-side bug in key generation or processing.
+These warnings are primarily for app developers and not end-users.

 ## Chaff Requests

 It may be possible for a server operator or network observer to glean